-The sisters in the book, Jo, Meg, Amy and Beth, are a far cry from the schmaltzy heroines found in similarly themed novels of the era.
+The sisters in the book, Jo, Meg, Amy and Beth, were a far cry from the schmaltzy heroines found in similarly themed novels of the era.
 Highly individuated and stereotype-defying, these characters still speak to us a century and a half later.
 Maybe that internal resistance to the typical "girls' story" genre of the time is part of what makes "Little Women" so enduring a novel.
 A string of new adaptations mark the book's 150th birthday (including two new movies, one updated to the present day and a BBC miniseries).
 These entries are the latest in a long tradition of bringing "Little Women" to the screen.
-Here, in order of appearance, are the three most memorable and what they say about their times:
+Here, in order of appearance, are the four major motion pictures made from the book and what they say about their times:

 World War II was comfortably in the rearview mirror when David O. Selznick decided to give "Little Women" another whirl.
 The first version had been such a huge success, he hoped lightning might strike twice.
 Although he eventually bowed out of the project and sold it off to MGM, the script and score remained virtually identical to the 1933 version.

 But there were two important new elements: The first, of course, was the cast, which featured Elizabeth Taylor in the role of Amy, a few years after her star-making turn in "National Velvet."
 (Jo was played, less memorably, by June Allyson).
 The second was a little innovation called Technicolor.
 Would Liz Taylor have become such a massive star without color film to show off those famous violet eyes?